andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 https://github.com/yadomi/node-red-contrib-philipshue-events

-Thanks to yadomi making this one!
+Thanks to yadomi making this contrib!

 Before importing my Flow, it is important to install yadomi´s contrib first
 ---